Tea in the Sahara

-Master of his own destiny Kris Kaiyala, writer, producer, director, voice actor, and all round superstar behind the wonderfully immerse ‘Dirt audio drama’ from STUDIO5705 is the next solid entry into the Tea in the Sahara reviewing cannon.
-And I for one am as happy as Larry to have been introduced to this ultra modern & fresh podcast.
-Cheers Kris.
+Master of his own destiny Kris Kaiyala, writer, producer, director, voice actor, and all-around superstar behind the wonderfully immerse ‘Dirt audio drama’ from STUDIO5705 is the next solid entry into the Tea in the Sahara reviewing cannon.
+And I for one am as happy as Larry to have been introduced to this ultra-modern & fresh podcast.
+Cheers, Kris.

-The plot follows our main character and show narrator Joseph (Kris Kaiyala), a successful Seattle playboy CEO, owner of a futuristic app development agency over the course of six chapters.
-Joseph receives a letter in the post from his grandfather, which in normal circumstances wouldn’t make for much of a gripping storyline, however Joseph’s grandfather Aimo passed away over thirty years ago!
+The plot follows our main character and shows narrator Joseph (Kris Kaiyala), a successful Seattle playboy CEO, and owner of a futuristic app development agency over the course of six chapters.
+Joseph receives a letter in the post from his grandfather, which in normal circumstances wouldn’t make for much of a gripping storyline however, Joseph’s grandfather Aimo passed away over thirty years ago!

-Joseph is not your average CEO and Dirt is not your average storyline as we discover that wiley old Aimo might just be leaving his grandson ‘Joey’, what the kids call today a trail of Easter eggs to follow.
-The quest for answers sends Joseph on a personal adventure back into his families past, trying to uncover what it is that Aimo is trying to tell him from the grave.
+Joseph is not your average CEO and Dirt is not your average storyline as we discover that Wiley old Aimo might just be leaving his grandson ‘Joey’, what the kids call today a trail of Easter eggs to follow.
+The quest for answers sends Joseph on a personal adventure back into his family’s past, trying to uncover what it is that Aimo is trying to tell him from the grave.
 Aided by his sister Kim (Genie Leslie), Joseph gets caught up in some interesting, if not challenging situations.
-Including almost getting killed on a side crossing, which I think us Brits call a zebra crossing whilst wearing a fake mustache & eyebrows, thus making him an unknowingly social media sensation overnight.
+Including almost getting killed on a side crossing, which I think we Brits call a zebra crossing whilst wearing a fake moustache & eyebrows, thus making him an unknowingly social media sensation overnight.
 You see guys it takes skills to write this type of script.

-If you are scratching your noggin right now, fear not the picture becomes clearer as the Flores family including love interest Antonia Flores (Megan Morales) use an old beat up metal detector left by Aimo to discover, and dig up a jewellery box which holds a key, and letter containing the next clue in this cryptic puzzle.
+If you are scratching your noggin right now, fear not the picture becomes clearer as the Flores family including love interest Antonia Flores (Megan Morales) use an old beat-up metal detector left by Aimo to discover, and dig up a jewellery box that holds a key, and a letter containing the next clue in this cryptic puzzle.
 Aimo also likes to write his letters in a poetic, almost riddling fashion that certainty turns the old brain matter over like a cement mixer which is great.

-As for the writing within the podcast it definitely draws the listener in with its multiple layers of description, which for someone like me who is a nuance freak is music to my ears.
-I hope Kris doesn’t mind me saying this, but those intricate levels of narrative description and visual scene framing really reminds me of another podcast ‘The Leviathan Chronicles’ by Christof Laputka.
+As for the writing within the podcast, it definitely draws the listener in with its multiple layers of description, which for someone like me who is a nuance freak is music to my ears.
+I hope Kris doesn’t mind me saying this, but those intricate levels of narrative description and visual scene framing really reminded me of another podcast ‘The Leviathan Chronicles’ by Christof Laputka.

-I especially enjoyed the heartwarming scene when Joseph meets up with the Flores family having not seen them for many years.
-The warmth, and harmony written within that scene portrays kindness that only lifelong friendships can bring.
+I especially enjoyed the heartwarming scene when Joseph meets up with the Flores family who had not seen them for many years.
+The warmth and harmony written within that scene portray kindness that only lifelong friendships can bring.
 In a crazy modern Covid world it seems like a distant memory catching up with friends & family who we haven’t seen for far too long.
-So within this unique podcast format it is refreshing to be reminded of how good that togetherness feeling actually is (I hope that makes sense?)
+So within this unique podcast format, it is refreshing to be reminded of how good that togetherness feeling actually is (I hope that makes sense?)

-So the million dollar question, who is this podcast for?
-Dirt is an intriguing podcast when listened to, it’s narrative completely absorbs the listener into the fabric of the show.
+So the million-dollar question is, who is this podcast for?
+Dirt is an intriguing podcast when listened to, its narrative completely absorbs the listener into the fabric of the show.
 Pretty much everyone enjoys the thrill of a good treasure hunt right?
 It’s almost human nature not to get caught up in the romanticism of an expedition into the unknown.
-Well Dirt gives the listener a healthy double shot of a good old fashioned mystery.
-I for one am in (lock, stock, & barrel) and cannot wait for season two, which will be dropping at some point this year so you won’t have long to wait to find out the next installment in Joseph’s crusade.
+Well, Dirt gives the listener a healthy double shot of a good old-fashioned mystery.
+I for one am in (lock, stock, & barrel) and cannot wait for season two, which will be dropping at some point this year so you won’t have long to wait to find out the next instalment in Joseph’s crusade.